Check Point Infinity vs Palo Alto Networks WildFire comparison

 Check Point Infinity vs. Palo Alto Networks WildFire

 Check Point Infinity is ranked 14th in Advanced Threat Protection (ATP) with 26 reviews while Palo Alto Networks WildFire is ranked 3rd in Advanced Threat Protection (ATP) with 58 reviews.
 Check Point Infinity is rated 8.8, while Palo Alto Networks WildFire is rated 8.4.
-The top reviewer of Check Point Infinity writes "Provides robust cybersecurity with a comprehensive suite of features, expert support, and scalable cloud-based architecture, ensuring effective threat detection and continuous improvement ".
+The top reviewer of Check Point Infinity writes "Provide unified threat prevention and response across our entire decentralized finance system".
 On the other hand, the top reviewer of Palo Alto Networks WildFire writes "Good technical support and provides automatic analysis that saves us time in filtering email".
 Check Point Infinity is most compared with CyberArk Privileged Access Manager, Cisco Secure Network Analytics, Skybox Security Suite, Proofpoint Email Protection and Microsoft Defender for Office 365, whereas Palo Alto Networks WildFire is most compared with Cisco Secure Firewall, Fortinet FortiGate, Juniper SRX Series Firewall, Proofpoint Email Protection and Fortinet FortiSandbox.
 See our Check Point Infinity vs. Palo Alto Networks WildFire report.

 See our list of best Advanced Threat Protection (ATP) vendors.